flathub/io.github.loot.loot/README.md

           url: https://github.com/loot/loot/archive/refs/tags/0.22.4.tar.gz
           sha256: a7cf30ed89bb84d3d6843f121cedb528720403bda1b08b816f338cbae7cc5f8e
     ```
+5. In the copied YAML file, replace all instances of `../../build/flatpak-manifests/` with `manifests/`.
-5. Commit the changes.
+6. Commit the changes.
-6. Open a pull request for the changes.
+7. Open a pull request for the changes.
-7. Once Flathub has built a test version, test it out.
+8. Once Flathub has built a test version, test it out.
 If it works, merge the pull request.